couchbase-partners/amazon-cloud-formation-couchbase/generator/README.md

 # generator

-This is an CFT generator for Couchbase.
+This is a CFT generator for Couchbase.
 It creates templates that leverage MDS.
 This template can be deployed in different regions for XDCR.

 ## Creating a Stack